-- Food Industry with specific reference to the five subsectors of Dairy products, Vegetables and Fruit processing, Grain Milling, Carbonated Beverages and Confectionery.
+- Food Industry with specific reference to the five sub-sectors of Dairy products, Vegetables and Fruit processing, Grain Milling, Carbonated Beverages and Confectionery.

 - Pulp and Paper Industry

-- Metallurgical Industry with specific reference to the two sub-sectors of Iron and Steel and Aluminum.
+- Metallurgical Industry with specific reference to the two sub-sectors of Iron and Steel, and Aluminum production.

 - Engineering Industry

 - Textile Industry.

-EPAP realized that there are other issues common to all sectors and that deserve in-depth investigation in separate cross-cutting manuals.
+Inspection characteristics common to all industrial sectors are covered in the General Inspection Manual, GIM, which was developed at an earlier date.
+EPAP realized that there are other issues common to all sectors and that each deserves in-depth investigation in separate cross-cutting manuals.
 Egyptian and Finnish consultants were assigned to the task of developing manuals that deal with the inspection and self-monitoring of: